iHRSd/ds-course-project-fall-2023/README.md

 ```
 ⚠️Don't forget to update dockerfile with new app file:
 > COPY generator-update.py .

+# Step3 : process ⚒️

+Now, we can processes the data by calculating financial indicators.
+Indicators are:
+> Moving Average (MA)
+> Exponential Moving Average (EMA)
+> Relative Strength Index (RSI).

+so for this instruction,we get data from kafka and process them by calculating financial.then we can show it:

 ## team 🎭
 - [Hamidreza SayyadDaryabakhsh](https://github.com/iHRSd)
 - [Rozhina Ghiasi](https://github.com/Rozh-Zizigoloo)